Thinking about a career in data? You might be curious about the difference between data analytics and data science.

-Data science requires programming experience, as data scientists must code algorithms in languages like Python, R, and SQL in order to analyze big data.
+Data science requires programming experience, as data scientists must code algorithms in languages like Python, R, and SQL to analyze big data.
 Programming skills are also important for automating data processing and collection.
 Data scientists must also visualize their findings and interpret them in ways that address business problems.
-As such, data science exists at the intersection of computer science, math, statistics, and business intelligence.
+As such, to learn data science, one should have an existing intersection of computer science, math, statistics, and business intelligence.

 Key Data Analytics Skills

 Data analysts need to be fluent in fundamental business statistics concepts including descriptive statistics, correlations, regression, and confidence intervals.
 A strong command of financial and economic concepts is also vital.
 Data analysts must be able to extract data from a database with SQL, analyze that data, and visualize it using Python libraries like Seaborn and Matplotlib.

 Data analysts must also use strategic thinking to accurately deconstruct complex business problems into testable questions.
 Data analysis must be structured around a central theme, and results must be contextualized in a tangible, action-oriented way that adds business value.
 Because data analysts often work closely with business stakeholders, they may even help construct client pitches and business performance dashboards.
 In these contexts, data analysts must be able to visualize data using tools like Microsoft Power BI or Tableau.